 B.Sc.
 (Hons.) in Mathematics / Computer Science / Statistics

-- In the first two years of study, all three subjects (Mathematics, Computer Science and Statistics) are taught - In the third year, the subject of specialization (Mathematics only) will determine the final degree awarded: B.Sc.
-(Hons.) in Mathematics
+- In the first two years of study, all three subjects (Mathematics, Computer Science and Statistics) are taught - In the third year, students can specialize in Mathematics and obtain a B.Sc.
+(Hons.) in Mathematics.